higlass/higlass/docs/view_config.rst

       "http://higlass.io/api/v1",
       "http://localhost:8989/api/v1"
     ],

+The ``hideHeader`` option hides the header but leaves the views editable so that track options can be changed from the track config menus.

 Where should the list of available tracks be pulled from?
 The field `trackSourceServers` at the root level of the viewconf tells higlass where it